Faculty-Job-Market-Collab/wrangle_carnegie_lists/README.md

 # Wrangling institution lists

-The code and data in this repo were used to convert respondent-provided lists of institutions into a database containing institution-specific data (e.g., location, doctoral degrees awarded).
+The code and data in this repo were used to convert lists of institutions into a database containing institution-specific data (e.g., location, doctoral degrees awarded).
 This README file contains a brief description of the purpose for each code file along the required and output files.

+## `code/`

+The `.R` files in this folder were used to process institutions provided as responses to job-market surveys.

 ### `get_full_inst_list.R`